 Prior to enrolling in the Foundation courses, students must be proficient in mathematics, statistics, and computer usage:

 - Mathematics: at least one semester of calculus is strongly preferred;

 - Statistics: an introductory course in probability and statistics; and

 - Computer usage: ability to use common personal computer hardware and software, particularly word processing programs, spreadsheet programs, and internet browsers.

 The faculty will assume that all MBA students have these proficiencies.
 A student may gain the necessary proficiencies in many ways: through coursework, review classes, self-study; or experience.
 No proficiency courses can count as credit towards program requirements.

 The Foundation courses provide an academic background in the various disciplines of business.
 The MBA degree program is built upon this common background.
 Foundation courses should be taken after the student has attained the required entry proficiencies (prerequisites) and should be completed prior to taking program requirement courses.
-The Foundation courses are available through the Sacramento State College of Continuing Education.

 A student who has a baccalaureate degree or a minor in Business Administration from an AACSB-INTERNATIONAL accredited university may have completed all or most of the Foundation requirements.
 However, the student will be required to take certain Foundation courses if she/he:

 - has not previously completed the comparable undergraduate course(s) for academic credit from an AACSB-INTERNATIONAL accredited institution or from a high quality program that has a "national or international reputation";